 At the same time, I am keenly aware of the importance of working on projects not only in Japan, but also overseas.
 My long-term goal is to overcome the English communication challenges I faced in both IFA and CES, and to play an active role on the global stage."

-Aiming for greater heights as a designer, Arimoto continues to pursue new possibilities, seeking answers that only he and NOMURA can find.
+Aiming for even greater heights as a designer, Arimoto continues to pursue new possibilities, seeking answers that only she, and only NOMURA Co.,Ltd., can find.

 *The contents are as of December 2023.